Dimitar Mitov: Aberdeen

 On 19 June 2024, Mitov signed for fellow Scottish Premiership club Aberdeen on a three-year contract for an undisclosed fee.
 According to Mitov, he chose to move to Aberdeen because of the club's "huge history".
 He made an instant impact at the club, saving a penalty in a 1–0 win over Ross County.

 Mitov heavily contributed to an early 13-match winning streak for the Dons under new manager Jimmy Thelin.
 On 09 November 2024, he saved yet another penalty in a 4–1 win over Dundee.
 On 1 December 2024, he suffered a long-term hamstring injury in the 46th minute of a match against Heart of Midlothian, and was replaced by Ross Doohan.

 On 24 May 2025, after returning from injury, he saved two penalties in the shoot-out of the final as Aberdeen beat Celtic to win the Scottish Cup for the first time since 1990.

+FC St. Pauli

+Mitov joined Bundesliga club FC St. Pauli in August 2026, reportedly on a three-year contract and for a transfer fee of about £450,000.